 We aim to make therapy accessible to all who may need it which is why our fees are on a sliding scale based on income and life circumstances.
 Fees will be mutually agreed upon by you and your therapist prior to your first session.

-Bedrock Psychology Group is an in-network provider for BCBS PPO and Blue Choice PPO.
+Bedrock Psychology Group is an in-network provider for BCBS PPO, Blue Choice PPO, and Aetna PPO.